 I am a biologist interested in the chemical communication systems of social insects.
-My research is currently focused on nestmate recognition in a species of harvester ant, Pogonomyrmex barbatus.
-I use a combination of techniques including: comparative genomics, experimental genetics, and behavioral and chemical ecology to identify proximate and ultimate factors that lead to the development and maintenance of social insect nestmate recognition systems.
+My research focuses on colony identity, recognition behavior, and pheromone function in ants.
+I use a variety of tools to investigate these mechanisms including comparative genomics, experimental genetics, and behavioral and chemical ecology.
+These techniques allow me to identify both proximate and ultimate factors that contribute to the evolution, development, and maintenance of social insect communication and recognition systems.

 I discovered if one looks a little closer at this beautiful world, there are always red ants underneath.

 To reduce the costs of territoriality, organisms may restrict aggression to those who pose the greatest threat.
 A growing body of evidence shows that some group-living animals exhibit the "nasty neighbor" phenomenon, i.e., groups behave more aggressively towards individuals from neighboring groups than towards individuals from more distant groups.
 In this line of research, I investigate how prior experience effects territoriality behavior.

 With the exception of unicolonial species, all social insects have some form of nestmate recognition that deters members of nearby colonies from entering a foreign colony.
 In ants, nestmate recognition is widely though to occur through chemical cues found on the bodies of individuals, called cuticular hydrocarbons (CHCs).
 As part of my work on nestmate recognition, I study how genetics and social environment effect CHC ontogeny and variation.

 Desaturase genes are essential for biological processes, including lipid metabolism, cell signaling, and membrane fluidity regulation.
 Insect desaturases are particularly interesting for their role in chemical communication, and potential contribution to speciation, symbioses, and sociality.
 To understand more about their evolution and function, I study the acyl-CoA desaturase gene families of insects, with a special focus on social Hymenoptera.